Excerpted from the forthcoming book

 No: the renegade movement is not about traditional economics any more than it is about marketing (or, as have been many ineffectual predecessors, about advertising).
 Economics and marketing are closed fields, circular and self-referential, creating their own precepts and then shaping their direction and results accordingly.
 They are internally consistent in logic but externally irrelevant to individuals.

 The renegade movement is about individuals and a world that is shaped to be best for them—and then at best accommodating to larger economic entities.
 We don’t care to debate economic theory when the issue is the ethics of individual freedom.
-This is why renegades reject economic arguments entirely when choosing goals and acts; of course most of them are contrary to “sound economic principles” because those principles exist to serve the cycle of consumption, and are at their soundest when the cycle is extracting the maximum value from the individuals involved.
+This is why renegades reject economic arguments entirely when choosing goals and acts; of course most of them are contrary to “sound economic principles” because those principles exist to serve the cycle of consumption, and sound loudest when the cycle is extracting the maximum value from the individuals involved.
 Of course renegade goals are contrary to “good business practice” because business is the intersection of economics and marketing.
 Economics will be a part of the world produced by the victory of the renegade movement… but its working theories will have to be based on principles other than a world that forces individuals to consume as much as they can.

 Accommodating the Renegade Spectrum